JosiahParry/updatethis/README.md

-      version      Increment the Version field of a package's DESCRIPTION file current      Print the current version of a package set-version  Set the Version field to a specific version help         Print this message or the help of the given subcommand(s)
+      version      Increment the Version field of a package's DESCRIPTION file current      Print the current version of a package set-version  Set the Version field to a specific version init         Write a GitHub Actions workflow that sets the version from git tags help         Print this message or the help of the given subcommand(s)

     Options: